Google rankings: Optimize your content for search engines

 - Ask writers and managers of other websites to link to pages on your site; it’s even better if their link text includes a relevant keyword or phrase (e.g., The Washington University Sleep Medicine Center provides treatment options for many sleep disorders.)

 - Link to pages within your own site when appropriate

 - Avoid black-hat tactics; search engines penalize sites that appear to be trying to cheat the system

 It can take a few weeks or even months for search engines to fully index and start ranking a new website, so be patient.

 To track your site’s visits, be sure to install Google Analytics on your site.

 Using paid ads to get onto page one (SEM)

 If your website exists in a competitive niche and organic SEO isn’t getting the results you need, you can also consider targeted ads on sites such as Google or Facebook.
 This is often called paid search, or search engine marketing (SEM).

-Contact us if you would like to explore paid advertising options.
+Please contact us if you are exploring paid advertising options.